tecbravin/Assetfy/README.md

 ### Features

-- Acept filters.
+- Accept filters.
-- Acept color effects.
+- Accept color effects.
-- SpriteSheets is generated with a retangle paking algorithm.
+- SpriteSheets is generated with a retangle packing algorithm.
 - Assetfy has a self implementation of a MovieClip Class API.
 - Simple API usage.